barbarer/py4e-int/_sources/files/csv-reader-file-group.rst

-Group Work: Reading from CSV Files
+Group Work: Using a CSV reader/writer
 ----------------------------------------

 It is best to use a POGIL approach with the following.
 In POGIL students work